-Hiking the Cocora Valley will be one of the highlights of your Colombia adventure and it can be reached from either Salento or Filandia.
+Hiking the Cocora Valley will be one of the highlights of your Colombia adventure, and it can be reached from either Salento or Filandia.
 Block out an entire day for the hike.
-You will need to take about a 30 minute Jeep there and back (Jeeps are called Willys in Colombia) and then the hike itself will take 5-6 hours.
-The jeep ride cost us 4000 pesos per person each way.
+You will need to take about a 30 minute Jeep there and back (Jeeps are called Willys in Colombia), and then the hike itself will take 5-6 hours.
+The jeep ride costs ~4000 pesos per person each way.
 We started at 11:30AM and had no problem finishing it before 6PM.
-Be sure to ask your hostel about the Jeep schedules ahead of time, as there is likely a rough time which they leave.
+Be sure to ask your hostel about the Jeep schedules ahead of time.

 There are plenty of extensive blog posts on how to best hike the Cocora Valley.
 We used Goats On The Road’s 5 Hour, Counterclockwise guide and it worked great for us!
 We missed the blue sign starting point our first try and had to double back though.
 It’s right next to the trout farm sign and pretty close to where the Jeep drops you off.
 You start your hike by heading towards the trout farm.
 Here’s a picture of what you’re looking for:

 You will probably start off by hiking through a cloudy/drizzly morning.
-But, never fear, the cloud usually clear up in the afternoon, exposing hidden mountains and glorious views of the palm trees!
+But, never fear, the clouds usually clear up in the afternoon, exposing hidden mountains and glorious views of the palm trees!

-Note: You will have to pay two separate entrance fees.
-The 5 hour Cocora Valley hike is on two different pieces of private property and whenever you cross a border you have to pay.
+Note: The 5 hour Cocora Valley hike is on two different pieces of private property, and you will have to pay two separate entrance fees.
 Entrance fees totaled to 7000 pesos per person.

 Even though there is a house at the top of the mountain, there is no food at the top or vendors along the way!
 Be sure to bring enough snacks!
-We’d recommend picking up some warm papas rellenas in Salento before heading over!
+We’d recommend picking up some warm papas rellenas!

-If you’re not feel up to hiking, you also have the option to horseback ride up the mountain.
-There will be a couple stables near the Cocora Valley entrance were the jeep drops you off!
+If you’re not feel up to hiking, you have the option to horseback ride up the mountain.
+There will be a couple stables near the Cocora Valley entrance where you get dropped off!